 Like a lot of these products these days, this one has also been made to resist the elements so you don’t have to keep putting it up and taking it down every day.
 They still won’t stand up to a harsh British winter though, so you’d better store it away when that time comes.
 To make this easier, the Clara shade sail comes with its own plastic carry bag, so you can just use that.

 If the sail gets dirty, it can be cleaned using ordinary washing up liquid and water and the dirt comes right off without the need to use any special products.
 Obviously, heavy stains will probably require more cleaning and attention, but if you’re spilling wine on something that is over your head, you should probably stop drinking for the day.

 To sum up, I was happy with this product.
 It was easy to set up, looked good, and was well made out of good materials.
 The nylon ropes and free carry bag were also a bonus.

 The price point is very reasonable and makes the Clara shade sail another good option for your garden this summer.

 4. Ankuka Triangle Sun Shade Sail

 The first thing I noticed when I unpacked this 3m x 3m x 3m Ankuka triangular shade sail was the quality of the material.
-It just seemed thicker and stronger than the other products we reviewed, and under closer inspection (plus using my Google-fu to look the product specs up on the web) I saw that it is indeed made of a thicker polyester weighing 220gsm, that’s a lot more weight per square metre than any of of our other reviews.
+It just seemed thicker and stronger than the other products we reviewed, and under closer inspection (plus using my Google-fu to look the product specs up on the web) I saw that it is indeed made of a thicker polyester weighing 220gsm which makes it heavy duty, that’s a lot more weight per square metre than any of of our other reviews.